Jagadeesh729/weather-app/README.md

-Weather App 🌤️
+🌦️ Weather App
-Overview
-A simple weather web application built with React, using OpenWeatherMap API.
+A simple React weather app that shows real-time weather data using the OpenWeatherMap API.
+It detects your location automatically, and also allows searching for weather by city name.
+Supports light & dark mode toggle.

+🚀 Features
+✅ Detects current location and shows weather.
+✅ Search any city for current weather.
-It shows current temperature, humidity, wind speed, and animated weather icons (via Lottie).
+✅ Displays temperature, humidity, wind speed, and weather icons.

-Features
-🌍 Search by city name

-🌡️ Shows temperature, humidity & wind speed

-🌦️ Animated weather icons

-🌙 Toggle between dark / light mode
+✅ Toggle between light and dark mode.

-📍 Auto detects your location on load
+⚙️ Built With React

+OpenWeatherMap API
+CSS / Flexbox
+React Icons

+🔑 Environment Variables
+This app uses a .env file to keep your API key safe.

+Create a file named .env in your project root:
+REACT_APP_API_KEY=your_openweathermap_api_key_here
+(✅ Make sure .env is listed in .gitignore so your key is not pushed to GitHub.)

-Installation
+🖥️ Installation & Run
-bash
-Copy
-Edit
 git clone https://github.com/Jagadeesh729/weather-app.git
 cd weather-app
 npm install
 npm start
-⚙️ API Key
-Create a .env file in the root with:

-env
-Copy
-Edit
-REACT_APP_API_KEY=your_api_key_here
-Get a free API key from OpenWeatherMap.

-Usage
-Type a city name & press Enter or click search.

-Toggle theme with the sun/moon icon.

-Tech Stack

-React (hooks, functional components)
-OpenWeatherMap API

-License
+📝 License
-MIT
+MIT License.